EsyHQ/esy.com/src/content/@africa/france-requests-access-to-algerian-airspace-to-invade-niger.md

 Welcome to [The African Journal][TAJ],

 The crisis unfolding in West Africa continues to escalate, with claims via Algerian state radio suggesting that France, seemingly well positioned for an invasion of Niger, has requested access to Algerian airspace.
-The North African nation which borders Niger has allegedly denied the French request, sternly rejecting any form of military involvement in the country favor of diplomacy.
+The North African nation which borders Niger has allegedly denied the French request, sternly rejecting any form of external military involvement in the country in favor of diplomacy.

 ### France Response